RupankarCh/my-notes/Git/readme.md

 **4️⃣ Commit changes**

 Save staged changes to repository history.**Commit** is a snapshot of a project at a specific time, It records file changes with a descriptive message.
+Commit records those staged changes by git add in Git history

 ```bash
 git commit -m "your commit message"